 - Complimentary registration to the Culinary Educators Training Conference

 - 2 tickets to Night of Excellence awards dinner

 - One-night hotel stay at TRA Marketplace

 The winner will go on to represent Texas at the National Restaurant Association Educational Foundation’s Educator Excellence Awards Dinner in Chicago.
 Students, colleagues, parents and community members are welcome to nominate deserving teachers.
 Nominate an educator today!
 Nominations are due by Monday, March 19, 2018.

 Learn about the 2017 winner, Kathleen Roussel here.

 W. Price, Jr. Memorial Scholarship

 Each year TRA awards this scholarship to students with a growing passion for the food service industry.
 The scholarship is named for W. Price Jr., the first executive director of the TRA who served from 1953 until 1974.
 Seven scholarships for $1,000 are awarded to graduating high school students attending a post-secondary culinary program and students currently enrolled in a post-secondary culinary program.
 Applications must be postmarked by February 15, 2018.

 Board of Trustees

-The TRA Education Foundation is governed by a 45 member Board of Trustees comprised of restaurateurs, industry vendors and suppliers, and high school and post-secondary educators.
+The TRA Education Foundation is governed by its Board of Trustees comprised of restaurateurs, industry vendors and suppliers, and high school and post-secondary educators.